msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 #### Invoice Details

-In this section, you will see by default the total selling price of the items listed in the Outbound Shipments.
+In this section, you will see by default the total selling price of the items listed in the Outbound Shipment.

 You can also add a **Service charges** if you wish to add other charges such as Freight Costs.
 To add a Service charges to the Invoice Details: